 In Business to Business markets focus on LinkedIn, Alignable, YouTube, and Twitter.

 Make sure they offer to install analytics.
-You need to know how your site is actually performing and if your search/ is working.
+You need to know how your site is actually performing and if your search engine/traffic plan is working.
 You can also set goals and targets for traffic and marketing strategy.
 If they tell you analytics is too expensive, let them know Google Analytics is actually free.
 Then, never return their calls because they don’t know what they are doing.

-Use your analytics and search strategy to create conversions (People actually doing things on your website – usually contacting you) and drive revenue.
+Use your analytics and search strategy to create conversions (defined as people actually doing things you want on your website – usually contacting you or buying something) and drive revenue.

 So, that is my list.
 Please holler at me if I missed anything or if you have any questions regarding your small business website.